enigmosity/learn-aws/developer-associate/exam-questions.md

     - *evaluation period*: number of most recent data points to evaluate when determining alarm state
     - *datapoints to alarm*: number of data points within the evaluation  period that must be breached to cause the alarm to go into the *ALARM* state.
 Breaching data points do not have to be consecutive.
 All must be within the last number of data points equal to the evaluation period.
 - install the CloudWatch agent on the machine and then configure it to send the web server's logs to a central location in CloudWatch
+- using existing `PutMetricData API`, can publish Custom Metrics to a 1 second resolution.
+More immediate visibility and greater granularity into the state and performance of custom applications, like short lived spikes and functions.
+Can alert sooner with High-Res alarms, frequently as 10 second periods, which allow you to react and take action faster and support the same actions available with standard 1min alarms.
+Add these metrics alarms and widgets to dashboard for easy observability of critical components.
+- Detailed monitoring is only pertinant for existing services available in AWS

 ## S3 (3 = simple storage service)